tclssg/tclssg/README.md

 The Tclssg logo images are copyright (c) 2014 dbohdan and are licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).

+[`skeleton/static/images/placeholder.jpg`](skeleton/static/images/placeholder.jpg) is cropped from a [photo](https://unsplash.com/photos/AsNfzwdcz2I) by Daniel Olah distributed under the [Unsplash license](https://unsplash.com/license).

 The [stackato-cli](https://github.com/ActiveState/stackato-cli) browse package is copyright (c) 2011-2012 ActiveState Software Inc. and is distributed under the Apache License, Version 2.0.
-See `external/browse/license.txt`.
+See [`vendor/browse/license.txt`](vendor/browse/license.txt).

 The [Caius](https://github.com/tobijk/caius) Markdown package 1.0 is copyright (c) 2014 Caius Project and is distributed under the MIT license.
-See `external/markdown/markdown.tcl`.
+See [`vendor/markdown/markdown.tcl`](vendor/markdown/markdown.tcl).

-Bootstrap 3.3.7 is copyright (c) 2011-2016 Twitter, Inc and is distributed under the MIT license.
-See `skeleton/static/external/bootstrap-3.3.7-dist/LICENSE`.